Human Genome Project: Developments

-With the sequence in hand, the next step was to identify the genetic variants that increase the risk for common diseases like cancer and diabetes.
+With the sequence in hand the next step was to identify the genetic variants that increase the risk for common diseases like cancer and diabetes.

-It is anticipated that detailed knowledge of the human genome will provide new avenues for advances in medicine and biotechnology.
+It is anticipated that detailed knowledge of the human genome will offer new avenues for advances in medicine and biotechnology.
 Clear practical results of the project emerged even before the work was finished.
-For example, a number of companies, such as Myriad Genetics, started offering easy ways to administer genetic tests that can show predisposition to a variety of illnesses, including breast cancer, hemostasis disorders, cystic fibrosis, liver diseases and many others.
+For example, a number of companies, such as Myriad Genetics, started offering easy ways to administer genetic tests that can show predisposition to a variety of illnesses, including breast cancer, hemostasis disorders, cystic fibrosis, liver diseases, and many others.
 Also, the etiologies for cancers, Alzheimer's disease and other areas of clinical interest are considered likely to benefit from genome information and possibly may lead in the long term to significant advances in their management.

 There are also many tangible benefits for biologists.
-For example, a researcher investigating a certain form of cancer may have narrowed down their search to a particular gene.
-By visiting the human genome database on the World Wide Web, this researcher can examine what other scientists have written about this gene, including (potentially) the three-dimensional structure of its product, its functions, its evolutionary relationships to other human genes, or to genes in mice, yeast, or fruit flies, possible detrimental mutations, interactions with other genes, body tissues in which this gene is activated, and diseases associated with this gene or other datatypes.
+For example a researcher investigating a certain form of cancer may have narrowed down their search to a particular gene.
+By visiting the human genome database on the internet, this researcher can examine what other scientists have written about this gene, including (potentially) the three-dimensional structure of its product, its functions, its evolutionary relationships to other human genes, or to genes in mice, yeast, or fruit flies, possible detrimental mutations, interactions with other genes, body tissues in which this gene is activated, and diseases associated with this gene or other datatypes.
 Further, a deeper understanding of the disease processes at the level of molecular biology may determine new therapeutic procedures.
 Given the established importance of DNA in molecular biology and its central role in determining the fundamental operation of cellular processes, it is likely that expanded knowledge in this area will facilitate medical advances in numerous areas of clinical interest that may not have been possible without them.